-In a comment to last week's post on what (worries you) and why, Dan Naden writes:
+In a comment to last week's post on what (worries you) and why, Dan Naden wrote:

 I am concerned about effectively managing my time.
 Focusing on the important sometimes gets shoved aside for the 'urgent'.

 This is an issue we're all more all less wrestling with to one degree or another.
-Thank you, Dan for surfacing it for us.
-People often ask me how I manage to produce so much content and to be (seemingly) everywhere, while holding a full time job.
-I have no life.
-Seriously, though, let's take a look at definitions and go from here:
+Let's take a look at definitions and go from here:

 Urgent - adj.